 Final thoughts: What does Bitcoin halving mean for investors?

 Overall, the economic situation is quite complicated.
 However, the current macroeconomic situation, huge stimulus packages, rising monetary inflation, massive increases in unemployment, uncertainty caused by the covid-19 virus, and the likely increasing corporate bankruptcies are a very interesting and difficult combination for governments to control.

 In the current economic climate, there has been a very strong “cash-is king” thinking, meaning that investors have wanted to realize everything so that they have cash on hand for unexpected market reactions.
 The issue is twofold state if we compare, for example, sitting on company stocks or cash: Do you accept large stock market fluctuations and a possible future correction in your assets, or do you accept a decline in the value of cash as central banks printing machines devalue your euros or dollars?

 I firmly believe that without some significant change, we can continue to rely on one thing.
 Namely, the fact that the ruling elite will still continue to make easy short-term decisions in order to maximize their own and their inner circles interests.
 In their opinion any problem can be dealt with the miraculous quick solution of “free money,”by printing more money from nothing.
 This expansive monetary policy can be produced in the shortest time possible from the FED/ECB printers to create infinite quantities of currency.

-The strength of Bitcoin is its unchangeable monetary policy.
+The strength of Bitcoin is its unchangeable monetary policy that makes BTC a hedge against inflation.
 The same cannot be said by any central banker or government official.

-The author Sami Kriikkula worked 10 years in the banking industry working mainly as a professional investment manager before joining our company.
-Currently he is working with the development of asset management services.
+Sami Kriikkula worked 10 years in the banking industry working mainly as a professional investment manager before joining our company.
+Currently he is leading Coinmotion’s Private Banking department.